The 41-year-old who became world champion in five fights

 "I didn't think I was good, the boys kept beating me up!"

-However, after moving her training to a women's gym and realising her capability, Hughes began an amateur boxing career which proved so fruitful it earned her a place in the British squad.
+However, after moving her training to a women's gym and realising her capability, Hughes began an amateur career which proved so fruitful it earned her a place in the British squad.

 She travelled the world for tournaments alongside fighters including Nicola Adams, who fought in the same weight class.
 When it came to selection for London 2012 - the first Olympics in which women's boxing was a medal event - Adams was selected while Hughes missed out.